Cost of Relocating to United States from Nigeria: ₦6,729,475–₦31,359,354

 | Nigerian community | Large |

-Insider Tips for Moving to United States
+Insider Tips for Relocating to United States

 H-1B Specialty Occupation Visa